tramadan-up/asprilo-project/README.md

 Load the benchmark you want to test into the lab folder and rename it to `instance.lp`.
 Adjust the horizon variable in `run_benchmark.sh` and run it using `bash run_benchmark.sh`.
+Be sure to use the right prototype for the benchmark you want test.
 It will plan two individual plans for two robots, try to merge them by detecting collisions and replan accordingly.
 Upon completion it will open the asprilo Visualizer with the benchmark and the newly generated plan.